 Established in 1990 by the Royal Warrant Holders Association, The Queen Elizabeth Scholarship Trust (QEST) is a charity dedicated to supporting the crème de la crème of British craftsmanship.
 It gives the UK’s most gifted makers a golden opportunity to advance their careers through initiatives such as scholarships and apprenticeships.
 There are links, too, to be found between QEST and Aston Martin, itself a Royal Warrant Holder – alongside the likes of D R Harris, Wedgwood and Lock & Co – and proud champion of British design excellence.
-A number of QEST scholars have gained invaluable design experience working at Aston Martin over the years, while David Linley — QEST’s Vice Patron — collaborated with the marque on the interior of the Lagonda Vision concept car.
+A number of QEST scholars have gained invaluable design experience working at Aston Martin over the years, while the Earl of Snowdon, aka David Linley — QEST’s Vice Patron — collaborated with the marque on the interior of the Lagonda Vision concept car.
 Linley is a firm believer in the work of QEST, asserting that its work is as important today as it was when the charity was founded in 1990.
 “Things that are created by hand are warm and capture emotion,” he says.
 “We need to encourage, support, inspire and applaud the great pool of making talent we have in this country.”
 2020 marks QEST’s 30th anniversary and while Covid-19 may have scuppered some celebrations — for now — the work of its scholars continues apace.

 As an artist blacksmith — or “artsmith”, as she terms it — North Devon-based Bex Simon forges strikingly modern pieces through the ancient practice of harnessing fire, heat and molten metal.
 Crafting everything from outdoor sculptures and interior design features to bespoke metalwork, cast-iron kitchenware and large-scale public art commissions, Simon’s fascination with the craft was first ignited during a forging and welding demonstration attended during an Art Foundation course at the Surrey Institute.